 - Harvard University: The Biology of Marine Systems Curriculum is under the direction of the Department of Organism and Evolutionary Biology.

-Course Offered: Bachelor's Degree in Life Sciences with eight areas of concentration.
+Course Offered: They offer a Bachelor's Degree in Life Sciences with eight areas of concentration.
 The undergraduate degree is a pre-requisite for the school's graduate program that offers a Master's Degree in Integrated Life Sciences.

 - Cornell University:

 Courses Offered: It offers a Bachelor's of Science degree in Marine Science.
-Students require a double major.
-Course study includes Biology, Marine Science, Oceanography, and Chemistry.
+Students require a double major to complete the course and the course study includes Biology, Marine Science, Oceanography, and Chemistry.

 - University of California, Santa Barbara: